-- 1. The Governments of the Contracting Parties that have opted for the Court's system of secured electronic filing shall send all their written communications with the Court by uploading them on the secured website set up for that purpose and shall accept written communications sent to them by the Registry of the Court by downloading them from that site, with the following exceptions: - (a) all written communications in relation to a request for interim measures under Rule 39 of the Rules of Court shall be sent simultaneously by two means: through the secured website and by fax; - (b) attachments, such as plans, manuals, etc. that may not be comprehensively viewed in an electronic format may be filed by post; - (c) the Court's Registry may request that a paper document or attachment be submitted by post. - 2.
+- 1. The Governments of the Contracting Parties that have opted for the Court's system of secured electronic filing shall send all their written communications with the Court by uploading them on the secured website set up for that purpose and shall accept written communications sent to them by the Registry of the Court by downloading them from that site, with the following exceptions: - (a) in the event of a dysfunction on the secure site, it is mandatory that the documents concerning a request for the indication of an interim measure under Rule 39 of the Rules of Court be sent by fax or email; in such cases the document must be clearly headed "Rule 39.
+Urgent"; - (b) attachments, such as plans, manuals, etc. that may not be comprehensively viewed in an electronic format may be filed by post; - (c) the Court's Registry may request that a paper document or attachment be submitted by post. - 2.
 If the Government have filed a document by post or fax, they shall, as soon as possible, file electronically a notice of filing by post or fax, describing the document sent, stating the date of dispatch and setting forth the reasons why electronic filing was not possible.